bizzission/fxp-security/Resources/doc/index.md

 ### Download the library using composer

-Add Sonatra Security in your composer.json:
+Add Fxp Security in your composer.json:

 ```
-$ composer require sonatra/security:"~1.0"
+$ composer require fxp/security:"~1.0"
 ```

-Composer will install the library to your project's `vendor/sonatra` directory.
+Composer will install the library to your project's `vendor/fxp` directory.